Skip to main content

 Millennials have found themselves in a very unique set of financial circumstances.
 Their parents are the outdated Baby Boomers, who are often out of touch with the realities of today’s workforce and expenses.
 They have lived through multiple financial crises, while seeing the cost of housing and education skyrocket.
 Meanwhile, job security and wages have both failed to keep up.
 They may be jaded, sure, but they certainly haven’t thrown in the financial towel.

 Millennials are still careful with their money.
 Multiple studies and surveys prove it.
 However, they prioritize their spending differently than previous generations.
 They would rather travel the globe than spend $25,000 on a wedding.
 They are okay with renting a condo downtown instead of buying a house in the suburbs.
-And they definitely don’t want to spend their hard-earned money on re-heated frozen food from Applebee’s.
 However, they don’t mind paying a few dollars more to get fresh meals from a local restaurant.

 The next time you hear someone complain about this generation, keep these millennial money myths in mind.